Rebecca Lilith Bathory

-Rebecca Lilith Bathory, previously briefly known as Rebecca Litchfield, is a British photographer, living in London.
-Her photographic series include Soviet Ghosts, Return to Fukushima.
-Dark Tourism and Orphans of Time.
+Rebecca Lilith Bathory, previously briefly known as Rebecca Litchfield, is a British photographer living in London.
+Her photographic series include Soviet Ghosts, Return to Fukushima, Dark Tourism, and Orphans of Time.

 Early life and education

 Bathory was born in Sutton, London.
 She graduated from University for the Creative Arts with a first class degree in Graphic Design in June 2006.
-Between 2008 and 2010 she studied for a master's degree in Fashion Photography at The London College of Fashion, for which she was awarded a distinction.
+Between 2008 and 2010, she studied for a master's degree in Fashion Photography at The London College of Fashion, for which she was awarded a distinction.
 She exhibited her final masters project, Edenias, at Mall Gallery in London.

 In 2014, she was awarded a Techne scholarship for a research PhD degree at the University of Roehampton to research the photography of dark tourism photography.
 She gained a PhD in Social Anthropology July 2022.

 Photography

 As Rebecca Litchfield, she recorded many abandoned locations within 10 countries of the former Soviet Union, including towns, factories, prisons, schools, monuments, hospitals, theatres, military complexes, asylums and death camps.
-Bathory's examines a society shrouded by the cold war.
+Her book Soviet Ghosts examines a society shrouded by the Cold War.